 How to cite this article:

-Dr. Munaif V, Dr. Jyothikiran H and Dr. Raghunath N. Non extraction orthodontic management of class I malocclusion with ectopically placed canine: A case report.
-International Journal of Applied Dental Sciences.
-2020; 6(1): 112-115.
+Dr. Munaif V, Dr. Jyothikiran H, Dr. Raghunath N. Non extraction orthodontic management of class I malocclusion with ectopically placed canine: A case report.
+Int J Appl Dent Sci 2020;6(1):112-115.